tml3nr/RuneOS-1/README.md

 | primary | #1  | BOOT  | fat32  | 100MB    |
 | primary | #2  | ROOT  | ext4   | the rest |

+* LABEL - Important (or targets must be changed on "expand to sd card")

 ```sh
 sudo su